SalihTalha/Algorithms/Algorithms/Codility/FindingPossibleVacationVillages/readme.txt

-I will be solving this again with unlimited time...
-I have just a little problem with the function given in the code
+I will be solving this again later because when i try to solve this at first, it was a limited time question on codility.
+I have just a little problem with the function given in the code that i need to solve using recursion probably.